stefoxp/knowledge/Linguaggi/python_testing_with_pytest.md

 The recwarn builtin fixture is used to examine warnings generated by code under test.
 In Python you can add warnings that work a lot like assertions, but are used for things that don't need to stop execution.

-The recwarn value acts like a list of warnigs, and each warning in the list has a category, message, filename, and lineno defined.
+The recwarn value acts like a list of warnings, and each warning in the list has a category, message, filename, and lineno defined.

 The warnings are collected at the beginning of the test.
-You can use recwarn.clear() to clear out the list before the chunck of the test where you do care about collecting warnings.
+You can use recwarn.clear() to clear out the list before the chunk of the test where you do care about collecting warnings.

 In addition to recwarn, pytest can check for warnings with pytest.warns().
 The pytest.warns() context manager provides an elegant way to demark what portion of the code you're checking warnings.